-2023 marked the fifth year DFIN observed the importance of employee health and safety among its global workforce through its annual Safety Week event.
+2024 marked the fifth year DFIN observed the importance of employee health and safety among its global workforce through its annual Safety Week event, which included blood pressure screenings, stress management exercises and virtual ergonomic sessions.
 Employees participated in a 5-day activity challenge during this event and collectively achieved approximately 8.5 million steps.
 In November 2023, the Company expanded its Pinnacle Awards to recognize employee contributions in six categories: community service, data privacy and security, DEI, the environment, safety, health and wellbeing and living the Company values.